 7.3.2.1 Definition

-The IOC AIMLTrainingRequest represents the AI/ML model training request that is created by the MnS consumer.
+The IOC AIMLTrainingRequest represents the AI/ML model training request that is created by the AI/ML training MnS consumer.

 The AIMLTrainingRequest MOI is contained under one AIMLTrainingFunction MOI.
 Each AIMLTrainingRequest is associated to at least one AIMLEntity.

-The AIMLTrainingRequest may have a source to identify where it is coming from and which may be used to prioritize the resources for different sources.
+The AIMLTrainingRequest may have a source to identify where it is coming from, and which may be used to prioritize the training resources for different sources.
 The sources may be for example the network functions, operator roles, or other functional differentiations.

 Each AIMLTrainingRequest may indicate the expectedRunTimeContext that describes the specific conditions for which the AIMLEntity (either AIML Model or AIML-enabled function) should be trained for.

-In case the request is accepted, the MnS producer decides when to start the AI/ML training.
-Once the MnS producer decides to start the training based on the request, the MnS producer instantiates one or more AI/MLTrainingProcess MOI(s) that are responsible to:
+In case the request is accepted, the AI/ML training MnS producer decides when to start the AI/ML training.
+Once the MnS producer decides to start the training based on the request, the AI/ML training MnS producer instantiates one or more AI/MLTrainingProcess MOI(s) that are responsible to perform the followings:

 - collects (more) data for training, if the training data are not available or the data are available but not sufficient for the training,

 - prepares and selects the training data, with consideration of the consumer provided candidate training data if any.
-The MnS producer may examine the consumer provided candidate training data and select none, some or all of them for training.
-In addition, the MnS producer may select some other training data that are available,
+The AI/ML training MnS producer may examine the consumer’s provided candidate training data and select none, some or all of them for training.
+In addition, the AI/ML training MnS producer may select some other training data that are available,

 - trains the AIMLEntity using the selected and prepared training data.